Weld Neck Flanges: Types, Uses, Materials, and More

 Weld neck flanges come in two main designs:

-- Long Weld Neck Flanges: Also called nozzle flanges or “long neck” flanges, these special flanges are mainly designed for pressure vessel and tank fabrication.
+- Long Weld Neck Flanges: Also called nozzle flanges or "long neck" flanges, these are mainly designed for pressure vessel and tank fabrication.
 They act as a one-piece replacement for standard weld neck and pipe weld combinations.

 Applications of Weld Neck Flanges